leratoshakung-cloud/Bright-Coffee-Shop-Case-Study/README.md

 # Bright-Coffee-Shop-Case-Study
-Conduct sales analysis for CEO to understand the performance if the ship in the last 6 months
+Conduct sales analysis for CEO to understand the performance of the shop in the last 6 months